C1200/RepBot/docs/repremove.md

-# <repadd
+# <repremove

-Adds 1 rep point to a user.
+Removes a set amount of rep from a user.

 ## Usage